 What destinations can we choose from during our sailing class?

-How to get to Virgin Islands Sailing Academy and where can I stay?
+How to get to Virgin Islands Sailing Academy?

 American Yacht Harbor marina is located at the following address: